njdevengine/captcha-breaking-scraper/README.md

 # captcha-breaking-scraper
-scrapes data from a database that utilizes captcha, but only requires one solve per session
+Scrapes data from a database that utilizes captcha, but only requires one solve per session.

 ![My Image](capcha.png)